Nemus-Project/haptic-harpsichord-nime-2025/src/main.md

 The firmware was structure in a way that the interface could be changed so long as the code required for any other board would comply with function arguments and outputs.
-Worth noting the fragility and volatility when designing this kind of project and how easily it is for them to become broken.
+Worth noting the fragility and volatility when designing this kind of project and how easily it is for the project to become broken.

+SD card would provide an easier way to interact with calibration data.
+The posiiton of the controller board did not permit easy access. reliability and speed was preffered over storage capacity.

 - On board available, but volatile
 - retained across firmware changes